SJ2099/Data-Structures/README.md

 # Data-Structures
-Implementation of various data structures using C programming language.
+Implementation of various data structures using C.

 A Data Structure is a group of data elements put under one name, it defines storing and organizing of data in a computer so that it can be used efficiently.